 To eat is the noun infinitive used as the subject of the verb is.
 It has its own direct object foods with the adjective solid, which together make up the infinitive phrase.

-Instructions: Find the noun infinitive phrases in the following sentences and tell if they are used as a subject, a direct object, a predicate nominative, an appositive, or an object of a preposition.
+Instructions: Find the compound noun infinitives and noun infinitive phrases in the following sentences and tell if they are used as a subject, a direct object, a predicate nominative, an appositive, or an object of a preposition.